 Yes, if you choose your new system carefully.
 Before migrating, export all historical data from your current system (guest records, past and future reservations).
 Most modern PMS tools accept CSV imports.
 Future reservations are the priority — past data can often be archived externally.
 Plan the migration during a low-occupancy period and keep your old system accessible for 2–4 weeks as a fallback.

-LodgeHog is a modular hotel management system built specifically for independent hoteliers and small accommodation businesses.
-You start with a free PMS core — reservations, check-in/check-out, guest records, rates, and reports — and add only the modules you actually need.
+LodgeHog is a cloud-based, modular hotel management system built specifically for independent hoteliers and small accommodation businesses.
+Here's how each part maps to the criteria above.

-Issue electronic invoices (NF-e) and submit the mandatory national guest registration form (FNRH) directly from the system, with no copy-pasting between platforms.
+Issue NF-e invoices and submit the mandatory FNRH guest registration straight from the system — no copy-pasting between platforms.

 The PMS core is free forever.
 Add the booking engine, channel manager, AI chatbot, or fiscal modules only when you need them — no bundles, no features you'll never use, no long-term contracts.